JoGorska/mileage-tracker/README.md

 [#29](https://github.com/JoGorska/mileage-tracker/issues/29) As a driver I can mark the traffic alert - road clear so that other drivers know that the alert doesn't apply any more

-This feature was added, than later removed, as it was creating confusion to the testers.
-Also it was pointed out that google maps will provide most up to date information if the road has cleared or not

 [#47](https://github.com/JoGorska/mileage-tracker/issues/47) As a driver I can see traffic alerts all the time, when I use app so that I know if there is anything new going on need to add traffic messages view to Drive view

 [#88](https://github.com/JoGorska/mileage-tracker/issues/88) As a frequent user I can see which messages I thanked for so that I don't have to click again to thank them